NickMeeker/COT6417/README.md

 - **Driver:** This really just reads the input, builds the suffix array, the fmindex, and then queries for P. Lots of printing metrics and stuff, too.
 - **BuildGiantCorpus:** This is a script I used for generating data up to 2MB
 - **Mode:** backwardSearch() takes this to know if it should check the wavelet tree or the boundaryrank table for occ(i,c)

+## To run
+The easiest way to run this will be to clone the repo and import it into a Java IDE (Intellij, Eclipse, etc).
+From there, you can point your run configuration to Driver (that's where main lives) and run it.
+Early in the for loop in Driver, the application reads S and P from files.
+If you're interested in supplying your own S and P, you can just replace those filepaths (and maybe change the loop condition).